puppet-meteor/EMS/README.md

 We also provide a dockerfile for FuzzBench testing.
 You can simply copy `ems_fuzzbench` to `/fuzzbench/fuzzers/` and run `make format`.
 Then, you can evaluate EMS on FuzzBench.
 It's a little awkward that our `lto_mode` instrumentation cannot work on all the target programs of FuzzBench.
 Users can refer to the instrumentation of [AFL++](https://github.com/AFLplusplus/AFLplusplus) for more insights.
 AFL++ is a powerful fuzzer with extremely high update frequency, which contains multiple kinds of instrumentations and new designs like improving the implementation of forkserver.

+We may develop more kinds of history-driven operators (like constraint orientation and location orientation models) and construct `EMS_plus`.
+I'm not sure, depending on my free time.
 Having fun with EMS.
 See you next time!

 ### Citation: